Tyntesfield: Purchase by the Gibbs family

 In 1843, the property was bought by businessman William Gibbs, who made his fortune in the family business, Antony Gibbs & Sons.
 From 1847 the firm had an effective monopoly in the import and marketing to Europe and North America of guano from Peru as a fertilizer.
 This was mined by indentured Chinese labour on the Chincha Islands in conditions which the Peruvian government acknowledged in 1856 had degenerated "into a kind of Negro slave trade".
 The firm's profits from this trade were such that William Gibbs became the richest non-noble man in England.

 Throughout his life, William Gibbs and his wife Matilda Blanche Crawley-Boevey (known as Blanche), principally lived in London, for the greater part of his marriage at 16 Hyde Park Gardens, which the family owned until Blanche's death.
 But as he travelled regularly on business to the Port of Bristol he required a residence in the area; thus it was, in 1843, he came to buy Tyntes Place, which he subsequently renamed Tyntesfield.
-Within a few years of making his purchase, Gibbs began a major program of rebuilding and enlarging of the mansion.
+Within a few years of making his purchase, Gibbs began a major programme of rebuilding and enlarging of the mansion.